Apple: Toward General Active Perception via Reinforcement Learning: Experiments

-While the Circle-Square environment already presents a non-trivial active perception problem for task-agnostic agents, it remains relatively simple: the input space contains just 25 pixels, there are only two object classes, with a color gradient providing a search direction.
-In contrast, (visual-) tactile perception introduces greater complexity.
+While the CircleSquare environment already presents a non-trivial active perception problem for more generic agents, it remains relatively simple: the input space contains just 25 pixels, there are only two object classes, with a color gradient providing a search direction.
+In contrast, (visual-) tactile perception add more complexity.
 First, the input is a high-dimensional image requiring encoding into a latent space.
 Second, real-world classification tasks often involve many classes with diverse instances.
-For example, a robot sorting waste into plastics, glass, and metal must handle objects of various shapes and textures that belong to the same class.
+E.g., a robot sorting waste into plastics, glass, and metal must handle objects of various shapes and textures that belong to the same class.
 Finally, tactile exploration often lacks directional cues, as retrieving an object from a cluttered bag requires systematic search strategies.
-To investigate this, we evaluate our methods on the \textit{Tactile MNIST benchmark} introduced by \citet{2025TactileMNIST}.
-In this task, an agent uses a GelSight Mini sensor to explore a randomly placed and oriented 3D MNIST digit without prior location knowledge.
-The goal is to classify the digit within a fixed time budget (see \cref{fig:tasks}-top-right for a visualization).
+To investigate this, we evaluate our methods on the \textit{TactileMNIST classification}.
+Here, an agent uses a GelSight Mini sensor to explore a randomly placed and oriented 3D MNIST digit without prior location knowledge.
+The goal is to classify the digit within a fixed time budget (see \cref{fig:tasks} top-right for a visualization).
+In this setting, we evaluate \appleSac{} and \appleCrossq{} and compare them with \appleRnd{}.
+As this task requires a vision encoder, direct comparison with \ham{} is not possible.

-As shown in \cref{fig:classification_results}, both \tapSac{} and \tapCrossq{} reach similar high final prediction accuracies of $87\%$ and $89\%$ on the evaluation task.
-The \tapRnd{} baseline, however, eventually stagnates at an accuracy of around $74\%$, highlighting the importance of action selection on this task.
-The average class prediction accuracy, as shown in \cref{fig:classification_results}(first column), presents a similar trend, with \tapSac{} achieving $80\%$ and \tapCrossq{} $81\%$.
-An insight into the agent's performance is given by \cref{fig:tm_exploration_eff}, which shows how the accuracy and correct label probability of the trained agents over the course of an episode, averaged over multiple episodes.
+As shown in \cref{fig:classification_results}, both \appleSac{} and \appleCrossq{} reach similar high final prediction accuracies of $87\%$ and $89\%$ on the evaluation task. \appleRnd{}, however, eventually stagnates at an accuracy of around $74\%$, highlighting the importance of action selection on this task.
+The average class prediction accuracy, as shown in \cref{fig:classification_results} (first column), presents a similar trend, with \appleSac{} achieving $80\%$ and \appleCrossq{} $81\%$.
+An additional insight into the agent's performance is given by \cref{fig:tm_exploration_eff}, which shows how the accuracy and correct label probability of the trained agents over the course of an episode, averaged over multiple episodes.
 This figure shows that the active agents gather information much quicker and are much more certain about the class label than the random agent.
-For full benchmark setup, training details, and sensor configuration, see \cref{app:tactile_mnist_details}.
+For more details on this task, see \cref{app:tactile_mnist_details}.